t0tem/Stat_Inference_Project2/Stat_inf_Project2.md

 Above conclusions are based on the below assumptions:

 ###Assumptions
+- Data is independent and identically distributed;
 - Observations in dataset are not paired;
-- Their variances are not equal
+- Variances are not equal

 \pagebreak